 The B2B payment ecosystem is pressurized with many complex processes.
 While there can be numerous ways of streamlining B2B payments, some approaches to reducing friction are discussed here.

 As the world of payments becomes more digital, financial institutions have an opportunity to provide clients with new ways to pay bills.
 As of 2021, the global B2B payments market has reached a value of US $942.6 billion.
 Despite the large market size, many customers still preferred paying bills manually or through automated phone systems until the pandemic.
-COVID-19 and the global lockdowns that ensued led to a hyper escalation of digitalization in the economy, especially on the corporate front.
+COVID-19 and the global lockdown that ensued led to hyper-escalation of digitalization in the economy, especially on the corporate front.
 Nearly three-quarters of those surveyed confirmed that the pandemic catalyzed their organizations’ digital payment transformation.

 In this article, we’ll explore how financial institutions can help bridge the gap between legacy and emerging technologies by offering streamlined bill payment options for business-to-business (B2B) transactions.